EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 skll_objective *(Optional)*
 """""""""""""""""""""""""""
-The tuning objective to use if a SKLL regressor is chosen to build the scoring model.
-Possible values are the regression tuning objectives available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#objectives>`_.
-Defaults to ``neg_mean_squared_error``.
+The tuning objective to use if a SKLL model is chosen to build the scoring model.
+Possible values are the objectives available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#objectives>`_.
+Defaults to ``neg_mean_squared_error`` for SKLL regressors and ``f1_score_micro`` for SKLL classifiers.
 Note that if this option is specified with the :ref:`built-in linear regression models <builtin_models>`, it will simply be ignored.

 train_file